Sandy West: Early life

+Career

 The Runaways

-Driven by her ambition to play professionally, she sought out fellow musicians and other industry contacts in southern California with the idea of forming an all-woman rock band.
-In 1975, she met producer Kim Fowley, who gave her the phone number of another young musician in the area, guitarist Joan Jett.
+Driven by her ambition to play professionally, she sought out fellow musicians and other industry contacts in southern California with the idea of forming an all-girl band.
+At a teen dance club in 1975 she met producer Kim Fowley, who gave her the phone number of another young musician in the area, guitarist Joan Jett.
 Joan and Sandy met shortly thereafter.
 The women subsequently played for Fowley, who agreed to help them find other female musicians to round out the band, most notably Lita Ford and Cherie Currie.

+In her 2010 autobiography, Currie recalled, "Sandy was the muscle of the group; she was the rock, strong and passionate, always smiling and joking.
+Sandy got along with everyone and was never afraid to show her emotions.
+She could be tough, like the time she threw me over a car to stop my arguing with Kim, but then she’d always feel terrible after getting in your face.
+She was no-nonsense, with a heart of gold, and if you couldn’t deal with that, then you couldn’t deal with Sandy."

 Post-Runaways years

 After four years of recording and touring the world, the Runaways disbanded in April 1979.
 West made varied attempts to continue her career as a professional musician, playing with other acts in southern California, releasing a solo ep, The Beat is Back, and forming the Sandy West Band.
 None of these ventures produced significant income, so West was forced to spend most of her post-Runaways years working outside music.
 West later claimed that ex-Runaways' manager/producer Kim Fowley had not paid the members of the band what they were entitled to.
 "I owe him my introduction to the music business but he's also the reason I'm broke now," West said.

-West appeared in Edgeplay: A Film About the Runaways, a documentary about the Runaways produced and directed by the band's former bassist Victory Tischler-Blue, providing some of the more poignant interview segments, describing the things she had to do post-Runaways for money.
+West appeared in Edgeplay: A Film About the Runaways (2004), a documentary about the Runaways produced and directed by the band's former bassist Victory Tischler-Blue, providing some of the more poignant interview segments, describing the things she had to do post-Runaways for money.
 She worked mostly in construction, and spent a small amount of time as a bartender and a veterinary assistant.
 In other parts of the Edgeplay interviews, she alludes to having engaged in criminal activity in order to make ends meet (e.g., she describes how she had to break someone's arm for money they owed).
 West spent time in jail on multiple occasions following her career in the Runaways, which she alluded to in Edgeplay.

-Death

-West died on October 21, 2006, at the age of 47 from lung cancer diagnosed a year before.
-West was never married and had no children.